gnowoel/exphbs/README.md

 ### Layout comment

 Alternative to a render option, a layout can be specified in the template with a special comment.
-Take the example from the previous section, instead of using a local option, we can set a layout for the `admin` template by adding a line in the file `view/admin.hbs`:
+Take the example from the previous section, instead of using a local option, we can declare a layout for the `admin` template by adding a line in the file `view/admin.hbs`:

 ```
 {{!< layouts/admin}}